Excigma/excigma.vercel.app/src/pages/notes/2021/9702_-_Physics/Revision/Definitions.md

 > One tesla is the uniform magnitude flux density when a wire carrying a current 1.0A is placed at right angles to a magnetic field and experiences a force per unit length of $1.0Nm^-1$

 ##### Hall effect
-> When a thin semi-conducting wafer is placed inside a magnetic field with a small current passing through it, the charge carriers moving within the wafer are deflected (Fleming's left-hand rule) to create a potential difference (and also an electric field) across the width of the water.
+> When a thin semiconducting wafer is placed inside a magnetic field with a small current passing through it, the charge carriers moving within the wafer are deflected (Fleming's left-hand rule) to create a potential difference (and also an electric field) across the width of the water.
 This is called the **Hall Voltage**